 A sign for Kinfolk outside Moonshine Grill shows they're not trying to make too much of a secret of the new bar.
 After checking in with Moonshine's staff, we were led down a staircase to Kinfolk.

-Mixed drinks are about $16 to $18 apiece, which is on par with what you can expect to pay at Austin's best speakeasies.
+Mixed drinks cost about $16 to $18 apiece, which is comparable to what you can expect to pay at Austin's best speakeasies.
+Kinfolk offers snacks from local providers, such as charcuterie boards, fresh cheeses from Antonelli's Cheese Shop, SRSLY Chocolate, and macarons from La Patisserie.

 How to visit: Reservations are required and can be made up to 14 days in advance.
 To make one, visit their website or find them on the Resy app.
 Date night attire is recommended.